square/prodeng/inspect/README.md

 ```

 ###### Todo
+  * Rules for inspection need to seperated out into user supplied code/config.
+Currently inspect command line has hard-coded guesswork
   * PerProcessStat on darwin doesn't include optimizations done for Linux.
   * Add intelligence to find problems.
 Start with easy ones like CPU usage
   * Command line utility needs much nicer formatting and options to dig into per process/cgroup details